arsity/CSC1002-Projects/README.md

 # CSC1002-Projects
-This is the implementation of CSC1002 projects in Fall 2020.
+This is the implementation of CSC1002 projects in Spring 2021.